promet/promet.github.com/source/_posts/2009-01-27-enforce-ssl-for-google-services.markdown

 Chat - Yes.
 SSL supports Chat in Gmail.
 The Google Talk Client is always over a secure connection (TLS).
 Video - Not available.
 Start Page - Not available.
 This includes start page gadgets for email, chat, calendar, and docs account.
+`

-To enable SSL enforcement in Google Apps services login as an Administrative user for your Google Apps hosted domain, click on "**Domain Settings**" tab and check "**SSL**" checkbox.
+To enable SSL enforcement in Google Apps services login as an Administrative user for your Google Apps hosted domain, click on *Domain Settings* tab and check *SSL* checkbox.